airbytehq/terraform-provider-airbyte/docs/resources/destination_aws_datalake.md

 - `lakeformation_database_default_tag_key` (String) Add a default tag key to databases created by this destination
 - `lakeformation_database_default_tag_values` (String) Add default values for the `Tag Key` to databases created by this destination.
 Comma separate for multiple values.
 - `lakeformation_governed_tables` (Boolean) Whether to create tables as LF governed tables.
-- `partitioning` (String) must be one of [NO PARTITIONING, DATE, YEAR, MONTH, DAY, YEAR/MONTH, YEAR/MONTH/DAY] Partition data by cursor fields when a cursor field is a date
+- `partitioning` (String) must be one of ["NO PARTITIONING", "DATE", "YEAR", "MONTH", "DAY", "YEAR/MONTH", "YEAR/MONTH/DAY"] Partition data by cursor fields when a cursor field is a date

 <a id="nestedatt--configuration--credentials"></a>